-Clean and durable, Verdelawn, Groovy Grass and Verdeluxe are designed with non-abrasive soft polyethylene.
-It is perfect for nurseries and Verde Proplay Shockpad is available for additional safety.
+Clean and durable, our artificial grass is designed with non-abrasive soft polyethylene.
+It is perfect for home gardens where children often play, or even for nurseries and creches.

 How Much Grass Do I Need?

-The different types of Verde artificial grass are manufactured in rolls 2 metres (6 feet 6 inches) or 4 metres (13 feet) wide and are supplied in lengths to suit your requirements.
+The different types of artificial grass are generally manufactured in rolls of 2-metres (6 feet 6 inches) or 4-metres (13 feet) wide and are supplied in lengths to suit your requirements.
 To minimise wastage it's necessary to carefully work out the lengths and widths you will require, and it may help to map out your requirements on squared paper.
 Verde artificial grasses are easily joined and, due to the long pile, carefully made seams are invisible.